-Over the course of 2021 assets continued to grow.
-In 2020 our asset growth was 13.55% and in 2021 the growth rate was 11.21%, just over 48 million.
-We are attributing this to our increased membership as well as the good fortune we have experienced in our agricultural sector.
-Most of our trading area was not impacted by the 2021 drought and have reaped the benefits of record high commodity prices.
-As we progressed through the year assets continued to grow at a very rapid pace.
-We started the year at \$431.5 million in assets and ended the year at just over \$479.9 million.
+Over the course of 2022, assets continued to grow.
+In 2021 our asset growth was 11.21% and in 2022 the growth rate was 7.60%, just over 36.5 million.
+We are attributing this to our increased membership as well as the strong Saskatchewan economy.
+We started the year at \$479.9 million in assets and ended the year at just over \$516.4 million.
 Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing the assets.
-Member deposits increased from just over \$401 million to \$444 million over the course of the year.
-Radius Credit Union's equity ended the year at \$30.3 million - all belonging to you, our 4,571 members.
-We continue to strive for growth in our equity in these challenging interest rate markets.
+Member deposits increased from just over \$446 million to \$473 million over the course of the year.
+Radius Credit Union's equity ended the year at \$38.6 million.
+This significant increase is due to the Credit Union System sale of Concentra Bank to EQ Bank.
+From that sale Radius Credit Union received a tax-free dividend of just over \$5.3 million that was then allocated to reserves.
+This one-time injection of capital has assisted with our capital growth and has enabled us to pay the almost \$1.3 million in patronage payments to our membership.